 The Fall of Saruman and Isengard

-Grima Wormtongue, Saruman’s former infiltrator in Edoras, is here too and Theoden honorably allows Grima to redeem himself and join the forces of good.
+Grima Wormtongue, Saruman’s former infiltrator in Edoras, is also here and Theoden honorably allows Grima to redeem himself and join the forces of good.
 However, the selfishness of Saruman once again comes out and he scolds his servant for even considering such an option, which in turn angers Grima who jumps at Saruman with a dagger only to be shot down by Legolas, but not before he wounds Saruman who falls from the tower!
-Quite the quick series of events, but it shows very well how volatile the power-hungry really are, as well as where it often leads them to.
-The first sequence of this third film is actually an elaboration on the back story of Smeagol/Gollum and it shows how he was, still as a happy little hobbit, fishing with his friend, Deagol, who by chance found the Ring resting on the riverbed.
+Quite the quick series of events, and it shows very well how volatile the power-hungry really are, as well as where it often leads them.
+The first sequence of this third film is actually an elaboration on the back story of Smeagol/Gollum and it shows how he was, still as a happy hobbit, fishing with his friend, Deagol, who by chance found the Ring resting on the riverbed.
 In less than a minute, after the both of them have had a good look at the Ring, they are fighting to kill each other over it; such are the selfish, such are those divided by greed for material possession.
 In the end, the only winner is the force that initially tore them apart.

 Return to Edoras and the Next Step

 With Edoras saved and the realm of Rohan secure from immediate aggression, the Men do what can be pretty much be expected of them in such a situation – bring out the kegs and mugs and serve ale all around!
 The Hobbits happily join in the celebration.
 However, Gandalf and Aragorn know that there is still much work to be done.
 One tower from the False Dichotomy may have fallen, yet the other remains strong.
 King Theoden has a typically tribalist grudge against Gondor, which he claims didn’t answer his own nation’s need for help, thus he doesn’t have to help Gondor.
 Thus, Men’s newly gained strength and position are accompanied a quality of complacency.